natedillon/dnathandillon.com/_conferences/2018-02-13-design-systems-virtul-summit-2018.md

   - title: 'Should Designers?'
     speaker:
       - name: Dan Mall
-        title: Design Director at Superfriendly
+        title: 'Design Director at Superfriendly'
     description: 'You’ll learn:
       How code and design skills relate to each other How designers fit into Agile workflows